Redefining the Office: Creating an Online Workplace Culture that Works

 Companies should be clear about their image and culture to attract the right candidates for the job, as these future employees are responsible for the image of the company at the end of the day and will ultimately contribute to the organization.

-Pumping vacancy with unique perks without understanding the candidates' need When posting job vacancies, every employer wants to up their competitor and hire the best talent in the market, but in doing so, they often put up a unique perk in the job description which is not needed by the candidate.
+Pumping vacancies with unique perks without understanding the candidates' needs When posting job vacancies, every employer wants to up their competitors and hire the best talent in the market, but in doing so, they often put up a unique perk in the job description which is not needed by the candidate.

 It may get the candidates' attention, but they would not opt for a company because of a perk they don't require.
 This may rather make a silly image of the organization, so it is better not to pump up the job position with unrequired perks.

 Employment Branding is not a one-time thing.
 Like every software needs updates, similarly, employment branding needs a long-term plan which includes new tricks to tweak branding strategies.

-Your company image keeps on changes and your employment branding strategies must evolve accordingly.
+Your company image keeps on changing, and your employment branding strategies must evolve accordingly.
 Your company must always portray the importance of their employees to attract the best people for the jobs.

 Last but not least, when considering employment branding, never forget to take your current employees into account.
 They already have experience working for your company, and they already fit perfectly in your company culture.
 So, it is better to retain your current employees well, so they have good things to say about your company.

 You do not want your employees to vent out about their horrible workday to people outside and bring a negative image to your company.
 Employees that feel valued automatically put their company in a positive light and make people join the company.

-If your company already has an employment brand and is updating it or you are planning employment branding for the first time, these are a few mistakes that you must avoid making.
+If your company already has an employment brand and is updating it, or you are planning employment branding for the first time, these are a few mistakes you must avoid making.